Number of Kummer structures and Moduli spaces of generalized Kummer surfaces: Hodge theory: Néron-Severi, Transcendental lattice of

-Recall that for a K3 surface (resp. a complex torus) $X$, a \textit{Fourier-Mukai partner} of $X$ is a K3 surface (resp. a complex torus) $Y$ such that there is an isomorphism of Hodge structures
+Recall that for a K3 surface (resp. a complex torus) $X$, a \textit{Fourier--Mukai partner} of $X$ is a K3 surface (resp. a complex torus) $Y$ such that there is an isomorphism of Hodge structures